 Yes, you may be eligible for financial help to make your coverage more affordable.
 The amount of financial help depends on your income.
 You may qualify for financial help if your annual income is between about $12,000 and $48,000 (or more based on the number of people in your family).
 In fact, over 8 out of 10 people who enroll through healthcare.gov qualify for financial help, find plans available for $75 or less per month.
 Learn if your income level qualifies you for savings here.

 If you qualify, you will receive a tax credit that lowers the amount that you pay for insurance each month.
 Depending on your income, you may also qualify for cost-sharing reductions that lower the amount you pay in co-pays, deductibles, and other out-of-pocket costs.
 Learn whether you might qualify for financial help using this quick calculator.

 You may also qualify for even more benefits through your local Ryan White Program, including lower monthly premiums or out-of-pocket costs for prescription drugs.
 Find a Ryan White program near you to learn more about your options.

 Most plans will cover PrEP (also known as Truvada) but your monthly costs may vary, depending on which plan you choose.
-Before you enroll, make sure to check the prescription drug list (or “formulary”) to see where PrEP is listed and how much you might have to pay each month.
-If you need help, make a free appointment with an assister that has been trained to answer questions about what services are covered for LGBT people.
+Before you enroll, make sure to check your plan’s prescription drug list (or “formulary”) to see where PrEP is listed and how much you might have to pay each month.
+If you need help, make a free appointment with an assister who has been trained to answer questions about what services are covered for LGBT people.
 And check out this easy tool to find a doctor or other provider in your area who prescribes PrEP.

-If you don’t have health insurance but still want to take PrEP or if it is too expensive for you even with health insurance, you may qualify for financial assistance directly from Gilead, the company that makes Truvada.
+If you don’t have health insurance but still want to take PrEP, or if it is too expensive for you even with health insurance, you may qualify for financial assistance directly from Gilead, the company that makes Truvada.
 Learn more here or contact your local HIV/AIDS service organization or Ryan White center.